pulumi/docs/pulumi-hugo/themes/default/content/docs/intro/pulumi-cloud/teams.md

 To learn more about editions visit the [pricing page](/pricing/).
 {{% /notes %}}

-The Pulumi Service offers role-based access control (RBAC) using teams.
+The Pulumi Cloud offers role-based access control (RBAC) using teams.
 Teams allow organization admins to assign a set of stack permissions to a group of users.

 ## Creating a Team{#creating-a-team}